gdjohnson/TK19/concepts/telephoneEffect.md

 ## 5/18/2020

 [6:12 PM] snav: Reich won a pyrrhic victory because he "won" the cultural war but his terms lost their intended meanings, goals distorted by societal game of telephone
-[6:13 PM] snav: whereas Freud "lost" the public war but remains read and used with rather high fidelity, at least in the intellectual world
+[6:13 PM] snav: whereas [[Sigmund Freud|Freud]] "lost" the public war but remains read and used with rather high fidelity, at least in the intellectual world
-[6:13 PM] snav: Freud sort of towers over Reich tho [6:14 PM] snav: Reich is sort of a young plucky revolutionary manifesto writer, Freud is the old wise balanced grandfather [8:49 PM] suspended reason: "social game of telephone" is a good handle [8:50 PM] suspended reason: I wonder if there's an even more compressed/descriptive name [8:50 PM] suspended reason: What, we talked about this w/r/t Freud's sexuality and how it "hit" the States in the 20s, where pretty soon everyone was going around saying it was "repressive" not to be having casual sex all the time lmao
+[6:13 PM] snav: [[Sigmund Freud|Freud]] sort of towers over Reich tho [6:14 PM] snav: Reich is sort of a young plucky revolutionary manifesto writer, [[Sigmund Freud|Freud]] is the old wise balanced grandfather
+[8:49 PM] suspended reason: "social game of telephone" is a good handle [8:50 PM] suspended reason: I wonder if there's an even more compressed/descriptive name [8:50 PM] suspended reason: What, we talked about this w/r/t [[Sigmund Freud|Freud]]'s sexuality and how it "hit" the States in the 20s, where pretty soon everyone was going around saying it was "repressive" not to be having casual sex all the time lmao
 [8:51 PM] suspended reason: Chinese whispers is the british name for American "game of telephone"

 ## 5/24/2020